Gravitational waves: a foundational review: The meaning of being linear

 which is mathematically similar to the Maxwell equation (\ref{Me}).

-However, in spite of this similarity, there is a fundamental difference between the two cases.
-As we have already seen, the linearity of Maxwell equation restricts the electromagnetic self-current to vanish.
-As a consequence, an electromagnetic wave is unable to transport electric charge.
-Analogously, since the gravitational energy-momentum pseudotensor $t_a$ is at least quadratic in the field variables \cite{living}, it vanishes in the linear approximation: \be t^\mt_a = 0. \ee This means that a linear gravitational wave is unable to transport its own source, that is, energy and momentum.
-This is consistent with the Poincar\'e lemma, which when applied to the first-order field equation~(\ref{dH1}) implies that the source energy-momentum tensor is conserved: \be d T^\mt_a = 0. \ee {\em Strictly speaking, this conservation law says that, at this order, a mechanical system cannot lose energy in the form of gravitational waves.
-Since any wave must have energy to exist, what this conservation law is saying is that linear (or dipole) gravitational radiation does not exist.}
+However, in spite of the similarity, there is a fundamental difference between the two cases.
+As we have already discussed, the linearity of Maxwell equation restricts the electromagnetic self-current to vanish: $j = 0$.
+As a consequence, electromagnetic waves are unable to transport their own source, that is, electric charge.
+In the same token, since the gravitational energy-momentum pseudo-current $t_a$ is at least quadratic in the field variables \cite{living}, it vanishes in the linear approximation: \be t^\mt_a = 0 \ee leading then to the linear field equation (\ref{dH1}).
+This means that {\em linear gravitational waves are unable to transport their own source, that is, energy and momentum}.
+This property is consistent with the Poincar\'e lemma, which when applied to the linear field equation~(\ref{dH1}) implies that the first-order source energy-momentum tensor is conserved: \be d T^\mt_a = 0. \ee Strictly speaking, this conservation law says that, at this order, a mechanical system cannot lose energy and momentum.
+It is usual in gravitational wave theory to argue that, {\em if a (linear) electromagnetic wave is able to transport energy and momentum, a linear gravitational wave might also be able to do it.
+In the light of the above discussion on the field ability to transport it own source, however, this argument is easily seen to be conceptually misleading.}